quantinium03/Guide-to-install-Arch-Linux/Softwares/AUR-helper.md

 ```
 $ sudo pacman -Syyu
 ```
 2. We'll are gonna git clone a repo that contains yay build package.
 I like to put all my cloned repo in a folder named localsrc.
 You can name yours as you want or dont create it at all its your choice.
-Having it just makes its easier which repo's i cloned.
+Having it just makes its easier to know which repo's are cloned.
 ```
 $ mkdir localsrc
 $ cd localsrc